AstarNetwork/astar-docs/docs/user-guides/pallet-proxy.md

 ![34](img/34.png)

-Once the transaction has been successfully submitted, you will receive some notifications confirming the transaction.
+Once the transaction has been successfully submitted, you will receive notifications confirming the transaction.

 You can also find the event `proxy.ProxyAdded` in recently emitted events inside  **Network** > **Explorer** tab.